scandale-project/scandale/docs/architecture.rst

 and to provide different ways to access the results from the various scanning tools.

+The API is based on the `FastAPI <https://fastapi.tiangolo.com>`_ framework well known for its excellent performance.

 The OpenAPI documentation is available in :ref:`this section <http-api>`.